Julia1014/Sentinmental-Analysis-on-Amazon-Reviews/README.md

 # Sentinmental-Analysis-on-Amazon-Reviews
 Welcome!
-In this project, I pre-process the Amazon review data, tokenize and use Natural Language Processing to analyze the emotions found in Amazon Reviews.
+In this sentimental analysis project, I created a basic algorithm that can analyze a given Amazon Review text and display a graph which counts the emotions displayed in the review.
+In terms of the technical process, I pre-processed the Amazon review data, tokenized and used Natural Language Processing to analyze the emotions found in Amazon Reviews.
+The toughest challenge was finding the right models and making sure the algorithm and data visualizations were accurate.

 ## Instructions
 1. download main.py, emotions.txt, read.txt